-Let’s take a closer look at this very unique candy bar and its history.
+Let’s take a closer look at the Seven Up candy bar and its history.

 History of Seven Up Candy Bar

-This candy bar was made in the 1930s by the Pearson Candy company.
+The Seven Up candy bar was a 1930s candy made by the Pearson Candy company.
 It was a chocolate bar that was made with seven unique chambers of different fillings.
 These chambers were filled with different flavored fillings over the years, but the mainstay of the candy bar’s flavorings was usually coconut, butterscotch caramel, buttercream, fudge, Brazil nut, cherry cream, and orange jelly.

-The candy bar was discontinued ultimately in 1979, but it still has a very devoted base of fans.
+The candy bar was discontinued ultimately in 1979, but the Seven Up candy bar still has a very devoted base of fans.
 This bar was so popular because eating it was always a little bit of a mystery.
 You might get an older version of the bar that offered different flavors than the current one when new flavors were rolled out.
 The order that you ate it in might also change the way that the bar tasted overall.
 This was a really unique candy design that had never been tried before and has not really been tried since.

 There have been copy-cats that have been made since, and the Necco Sky Bar is a similar style of candy bar.
-This bar offers only four chambers of filling though with flavors fudge, caramel, vanilla, and peanut.
+The Seven Up candy bar offers only four chambers of filling though with flavors fudge, caramel, vanilla, and peanut.
 This is a poor substitute in the minds of ardent fans, for what was a really unique and fun candy experience in the early days of the Pearson candy company.

 Variations of the Seven Up Candy Bar Flavoring

 As stated before, there were many different flavor options that this candy bar came with during its time being sold.
 The mainstay of the candy bar’s taste profile was always the chocolate exterior, but the interior pillows of flavor were changed out over time.
 Over the course of the life of the candy bar, you might find that your Seven Up Bar contained pillows with these flavors: